 You must configure Dimensions CM properties on the Serena Release Manager server so that Serena Release Manager can connect to and communicate with Dimensions CM.
-To do this, you must update the Dimensions CM Web client and connection properties files with the correct connection information as follows:
+To do this, you must specify the connection information through the Serena ALM Configurator Dimensions CM page.